 To better focus on a purer form of desires, starting and ending each day with spiritual practice will keep the head clear, and the spiritual connection and certainty will grow stronger and build over time.
-The daily part of this is the important part.

 You don't have to be religious necessarily, but decide what you do believe, however secular and/or minimal, and daily focus around your understanding of spirituality-whatever it is.
-Whatever these beliefs are literally doesn't matter.
-Just get to the heart of whatever you believe, whatever "spirituality" means for you.

 Start and end your day with it, for two reasons-first, it will renew you day to day, helping you keep your head clear.
 Covey's final step, "Sharpen the Saw," stresses the importance of renewal for effectiveness.
-Each day begins with this touchstone, and then whatever happens during the day, each day ends with that touchstone.
-It will bring you balance.

 But second, anything you practice day to day, everyday, will build, no matter how small the start.
 To let go of fears and complaining and negative projections and excuses and so on, you'll need strength.
 There will be days this is tougher; sometimes for good reason, sometimes for no particular reason.
 A firm and strong connection to your spirituality will see you through.
-As you get clearer about this spirituality and your connection to it, it will grow beyond what you might imagine.
-Don't miss days-this is key.